namhoonki/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Namhoon Ki is joining the Department of Political Science at the University of Miami as an Assistant professor (Aug, 2020).
-His research interests include Local Government, Inter-government Collaboration, Public Management, and Network Analysis.
+Namhoon Ki will be joining the Department of Political Science at the University of Miami as an Assistant professor (Aug, 2020).
+His research interests include Local Government, Inter-governmental Collaboration, Public Management, Fiscal Decentralization, and Network Analysis.